-The preschool years are all about play-based learning, self-expression. and emotional growth so this year’s preschooler holiday gift guide is filled with different ways to boost your preschooler’s self-confidence (whether it be about how they look, how they feel, or their reading ability).
+The preschool years are all about play-based learning, and self-expression. and emotional growth so this year’s preschooler holiday gift guide is filled with different ways to boost your preschooler’s self-confidence.

 Items mentioned in this post were reviewed to ensure a fit.
 This post contains affiliate links that pay Navigating Parenthood a small commission — at no cost to you — should you make a purchase using our link.
 Thank you for your support!

 Let your preschooler’s imagination soar with the (Amazon affiliate) Step2 Adventure Camper.
 Whether set up in the backyard or inside the home for a rainy day, your tot will enjoy grilling delicious meals, prepping in the camper’s indoor kitchen, and welcoming guests who ring the working doorbell, utilizing social development skills, self-expression, role-playing, and creativity!

 Is your preschooler curious about nature?
 With KiwiCo’s Nature Kaleidoscope Set, littles can build their very own kaleidoscope and add their favorite nature treasures (items found on walks outside) to get another look at the beauty of nature.
 This is a gift that includes learning, getting outside, quality time, STEM, and creativity all in one!

 Squash bedtime worries with Tiniest Tiger’s sweet BPA-free rechargeable Cat Night Light.
 The nightlight is made from soft-to-touch silicone and would make a great little nightlite for preschoolers afraid of the dark or who need a light to carry for nighttime bathroom breaks.